 About Julie McNamee

-Julie McNamee is part of the marketing team at Wordtracker where she's been working for over five years.
-She's also a blogger with off the beaten path travel blog Quirky Travel and TargetLocal and offers SEO writing services and web marketing on Web 'n' Words She's on Google+ Get in touch on Twitter
+Julie McNamee was part of the marketing team at Wordtracker where she worked for over eight years.
+She's now a freelance writer, blogger and editor with her own travel blog Quirky Travel.
+Amongst other clients, she authors local search articles for TargetLocal Get in touch for a quote at Web 'n' Words She's on Google+ Or contact her on Twitter